Tips for Visiting New York City for the First Time (or the 100th)!

 Disadvantages of cabs: There is a lot of traffic in NYC.
 The cab has to wait in the traffic.
 Subways or walking will often be much faster.

-Why I didn’t even suggest driving in NYC- If you aren’t used to aggressive driving, randomly-timed one-way streets, and excessive parking prices, why bother driving in a city with so many better options?
+Why I didn’t even suggest driving in NYC: If you aren’t used to aggressive driving, randomly timed one-way streets, and excessive parking prices, why bother driving in a city with so many better options?

 New York Subway Guide

-At present, each trip will cost $2.75.
-Once you enter the subway, you can transfer to other buses or trains for 2 hours.
-I have never taken a bus in NYC, as the trains have always brought me where I need to go.
+You can tap your credit card at the entrance turnstiles.
+Once you enter the subway, you can transfer to other trains for 2 hours.
+I rarely take a bus in NYC, as the trains have always brought me where I need to go.

 Kids on NYC Subways